microsoft/vscode-wiki/How-to-Contribute.md

 Manage any merge conflicts, commit them, and then push them to your fork.

+**Note**: The `microsoft/vscode` repository contains a collection of GitHub Actions that help us with triaging issues.
+As you probably don't want these running on your fork, you can disable Actions for your fork by via `https://github.com/<<Your Username>>/vscode/settings/actions`.

 ### Build

 Go into `vscode` and start the build task with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> (<kbd>CMD</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> on macOS).